-Despite some limitations on existing data, GPOs track all available data on shortages and raw materials, including active pharmaceutical ingredients (API).
+GPOs track all available data on shortages and raw materials, including active pharmaceutical ingredients (API).
 GPOs track this data on a global scale to anticipate possible supply disruptions and to provide suppliers with notice to plan for production capability.
 GPOs also identify and help bring to market additional manufacturers of at-risk drugs, ensuring that there are auxiliary suppliers of essential medications and products.

 GPOs routinely evaluate drug suppliers on the consistency of product availability, fill rates, recall frequency and management, disaster preparedness, secondary supply lines, and manufacturing transparency.
-GPOs recognize and reward quality while encouraging a healthy market, and when shortages do occur, GPOs identify and support alternative sources and clinically appropriate substitutes.
+GPOs recognize and reward reliability while encouraging a healthy market, and when shortages do occur, GPOs identify and support alternative sources and clinically appropriate substitutes.

-GPOs recognize the cost and impact of drug shortages on their member hospitals and the patients they serve, and we are leaders in working to prevent and mitigate drug shortages.
-Every HSCA member GPO has innovative programs that are operating effectively to prevent and minimize the impact of shortages.
+GPOs recognize the cost and impact of drug shortages on their member hospitals and the patients they serve, and are leaders in working to prevent and mitigate drug shortages.
+Every HSCA member GPO has innovative programs that work to prevent and minimize the impact of shortages.
 The GPO business model creates a vigorously competitive and healthy market among GPOs and suppliers, and competition among GPOs is essential to preventing drug shortages.
 Shortages are antithetical to the GPO model, as without sufficient products, suppliers, or competition, GPOs are unable to provide their services.

-Given our unique line of sight into the healthcare supply chain, HSCA and its member GPOs respectfully offer the following recommendations and comments to the Committee:
+Given our unique line of sight into the healthcare supply chain, HSCA and its member GPOs respectfully offer the following recommendations to the Committee: